yanngit/hammr/documentation/en/source/pages/migration/migrate-system.rst

 First, scan the system you wish to migrate by running ``scan run``.
 This "deep scans" the live system, reporting back the meta-data of every file and package that makes up the running workload.
 The following is an example of a scan of a live system:

-.. note:: In this example, we run a regular scan (without included overlay).
-If you want it, add --overlay argument to the command.
+.. note:: The following example shows a simple scan (without overlay).
+If you would like the overlay, add ``--overlay`` argument to the command.

 .. code-block:: shell